mcr/notable-tags/draft-bormann-cbor-notable-tags.md

   I-D.bormann-cbor-time-tag: time-tag
 --- abstract

-The Concise Binary Object Representation (CBOR, RFC 7049) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+The Concise Binary Object Representation (CBOR, RFC 8949) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation.

 In CBOR, one point of extensibility is the definition of CBOR tags.
-RFC 7049 and its revision 7049bis define a basic set of tags as well as a registry that can be used to contribute additional tag definitions {{-tags}}.
+RFC 8949's original edition, RFC 7049, defined a basic set of tags as well as a registry that can be used to contribute additional tag definitions {{-tags}}.
 Since RFC 7049 was published, some 80 tag definitions have been added to that registry.